zevross-spatial/rpackage-sensorDataImport/README.md

 * ~~Rather than create new tables with session etc potentially use PostgreSQL "views"~~ don't think this is necessary.

-* Create a delete data function.
-We discussed adding this to Shiny but this may not be worth the effort, an R function may be enough.
+* ~~Create a delete data function.
+We discussed adding this to Shiny but this may not be worth the effort, an R function may be enough.~~ We now have a delete function (`delete_data()`).
+This can be added to Shiny if desired but right now is just a function.

 * We need some kind of "events" field or check.
 For example, if humidity data is bad, but other data is good for a line how do we handle.